 For these responding teams to be successful, they need your full cooperation.
 Alert the authorities of those who may be hurt or injured.
 Let them know of the risks you have assessed of the accident scene.

 Talk to a medic and let them know how you feel.
-Give them as much details as possible when describing your injuries and any pain you feel.
+Give them as many details as possible when describing your injuries and any pain you feel.
 Let them do their work and accept the treatment they can provide on the spot.

 Make a factual report to the police.
 While your insurance provider may have already instructed you never to admit fault or share the limits and coverage of your insurance, this is the same advice that most personal injury lawyers give their clients.
 If you do not know all the facts, then you may not be under obligation to give a full statement on the accident.